Today, we’ll learn how to play music by ear intrinsically.

 Hi, it’s Ron Greene here,

-In my last blog post we discussed how music theory relates to my Music Dials, and how you might discover some insightful ways to play better on your musical instrument.
+awhile ago we discussed how music theory, and how you might discover some insightful ways to play better on your musical instrument.
 Also, I provided you with a blurb about my development experiences with the Music Dial.

-Within this posting I’d love to discuss some thoughts with you, regarding your ability and feelings about… playing music by ear, and how it relates to the Music Dials.
+Within this posting I’d love to discuss some thoughts with you, regarding your ability and feelings about… playing music by ear.

 Here’s my take on playing music by ear or “play by ear” if you will.
 It might reference a typical means of playing music without wanting or needing to read notes on a music staff or on a tablature.
 The ability to play by ear, no doubt, means a lot of different things to a lot of people.
 To me it seems that on many occasions, playing music by ear would be a practical thing to learn and do.

-When playing by ear, a musician doesn’t necessarily have “all” of the ‘key’ chords and scale structures committed to memory.
-Music Dials provide a concise, effective representation of the best sounding chords in each key, along with the best sounding notes in each key.
-As a movable device, one simply turns the dial to the key you hear for that song, and immediately reference the chords and scales you require.
+When playing by ear, a musician doesn’t necessarily have all of the ‘key’ chords and scale structures committed to memory.
+Music Dial Charts provide a concise, effective representation of the best sounding chords along with the best sounding notes in each key.
+As a movable device, one simply turns the dial to the key for that song and immediately at-a-glance, it provides the chords and scales required.

 Open the door to a whole new level of musical mastery by discovering how to play by ear!